 Mental health professionals who are trained in wilderness therapy often lead groups before or after an activity, in order to introduce the process of debriefing.
 Debriefing involves a discussion about any emotions or situations that occurred during the activity.
 This can be a beneficial skill, especially for those who have spent years numbing their emotions with drugs or alcohol.

-Benefits Of Wilderness Therapy In Addiction Treatment
+Benefits Of Outdoor-Based Programs In Addiction Treatment

 When a person is in active addiction, it’s difficult for them to feel good about the choices they are making.
 The pressure of addiction can cause people to do things that are against their values, such as stealing or committing a crime.
 However, by immersing patients in nature, wilderness therapy inspires people toward a more positive view of themselves.

 When we learn a new skill, our brains release hormones like dopamine and serotonin.
 These are responsible for feelings of accomplishment and pleasure.
 As patients progress in their newfound skills, these chemical messengers help to improve a person’s self-esteem and self-image.
 This can also have a positive effect on interpersonal relationships.

 Wilderness therapy has been shown to increase a person’s attention span.
 By spending time away from screens and the hustle of daily life, people are able to drop into a more mindful state.
 This increased attention, combined with the manual labor of building fires and setting traps, can help to improve a person’s focus over time.